 - 3202 Establishment of Criteria for Zoning Public Hearing.
 On Monday, July 10, 2000, the Planning Commission recommended, and the County Commission approved, the following decision criteria for public hearings concerning zoning requests: - A. Those landowners who applied for a zoning designation during the sign-up phase and are ready to initiate development or rezoning process, or - B. Those landowners who did not previously zone their property and wish to zone or initiate a development plan. - 3203 Establishing Zoning or Rezoning.
 Any landowner, or their authorized agent, may submit to the County a completed application for establishing zoning or rezoning.
 3203.1 Submittal Requirements. - A. Application Form.
 All zoning and rezoning permit applications shall be filed by the owner(s) of the subject parcel with the County on a form provided by the County.
 The owner may submit a letter designating an agent to act on their behalf in the application process. - B. Map.
-A property location map. - C. Site Specific Development Plan, where applicable, and - D. Fee. - 3203.2 Public Hearing Before the Planning Commission.
+A property location map. - C. Proof of Ownership in the form of a Certificate of Ownership from a title company or a title opinion from an attorney showing that the applicant is the owner of record. - D. Site Specific Development Plan, where applicable, and - E. Fee. - 3203.2 Public Hearing Before the Planning Commission.
 A public hearing shall be set in accordance with 6101.1 Notice of Public Hearing of this Code. - 3203.3 Findings of Fact and Decision Criteria.
 The Planning Commission shall make its recommendation and the County Commissioners shall render a decision on the proposed use based on the following: - A. The proposed use is in conformity with the Code, and - B. The proposed use shall not generate any significant adverse impacts on other property in the area and is consistent with this Code. - C. Public utilities and services are available, or can be made available, to support uses consistent with the proposed zoning.

-- Development of Langumer-Initiated Zoning Map of Montezuma County.
+- 3204 Development of Landowner-Initiated Zoning Map of Montezuma County.
 The Landowner-Initiated Zoning Map of Montezuma County was developed in the 12-month phase following the adoption of the Land Use Code, during which time landowners applied for zoning designations. - 3204.1 Official Landowner-Initiated Zoning Map Available for Public Review.
 In order to continue to foster discussion and cooperation between landowners, the Landowner-Initiated Zoning Map is available for public review during regular business hours in the Planning Office at the County Courthouse. - 3204.2 Regular Update of the Official Landowner-Initiated Zoning Map.
-The zoning applications as filed with the County shall be indicated on the Official Landowner-Initiated Zoning Map, which shall be updated on a regular basis. - Zoning Board of Adjustment.
+The zoning applications as filed with the County shall be indicated on the Official Landowner-Initiated Zoning Map, which shall be updated on a regular basis. - 3205 Zoning Board of Adjustment.
 The Board of County Commissioners shall appoint a Zoning Board of Adjustment to consider appeals of zoning decisions in conformance with 30-28-117 and 118, C.R.S., as amended. - 3206 Board of Adjustment Review of Disputes.
 In situations where a landowner, or any person aggrieved, claims that a zoning designation was incorrectly made by the County, and in the case of any other dispute regarding the zoning designation process, the Board of Adjustment shall have authority to resolve the dispute pursuant to these regulations.

-Chapter 5: Section 3 - Zoning Regulations
+Chapter 3: Section 3 - Zoning Regulations